 What requirements are needed if my Indonesian company will register the product?

-You need to register the product with the BPOM (National Agency of Food and Drugs).
-The type of testing and documents requirements will depend on the type of product you want to register.
-Also the time frame for registration depends on the type of product and could vary from between 3 to 6 months.
+You need to register the product with BPOM (National Agency of Food and Drugs) and MoH (Ministry of Health).
+The type of testing and document requirements depend on the type of product you want to register.
+Also, the time frame for registration could vary between 3 to 15 months.

-If my company is HALAL certificated for Europe or Malaysia, does it mean it’s also HALAL certified for Indonesia?
+If my company is Halal certified for Europe or Malaysia, does it mean it is also halal certified for Indonesia?

 Do all the products sold in Indonesia need to be halal registered?

 Yes, if they are halal.
 Law no. 33 of 2014 states that all halal products distributed in Indonesia that are not halal certified will be considered as non-halal since October 2019.
 Further information can be found in Halal Certificate Registration with Cekindo.

 What are the standard regulations regarding employment in Indonesia?